SovereignCloudStack/central-api/README.md

 This is not the pursued solution, as:

-- Kubernetes API's are generally more wide-spread and popular
+- Kubernetes API's are generally more wide-spread and popular.
-- Kubernetes API's provide more extensibility tooling for adding other arbitrary services
+- The Kubernetes ecosystem provides more extensibility tooling for adding more services of any kind.
 - This would not be well aligned with SCS's [technological vision](https://scs.community/about/#technological-vision) which does not envision OpenStack as primary SCS service.